 In a small countryside just outside of Linz, Austria, my emotions run uneasy.
 Chills climb throughout my body.
 You can’t really prepare yourself for visiting a place like a concentration camp.

-Mauthausen became one of the last liberated labour and death camps during the Holocaust in Nazi Germany in 1945.
+While Auschwitz was the largest concentration and extermination camp in Europe, Mauthausen was one of the last liberated labour and death camps.
 For almost 7 years, the confines of these walls and what happened within them was a nightmare for so many men, women, husbands, wives, brothers, sisters, and children.

 Warning: some of the content that follows may be disturbing.